XinyuGuo/interactive_annotation/README.md

 # interactive_annotation
-An Interactive Annotation Framework for Kidney  Tumor Segmentation
+An Interactive Annotation Framework for Kidney Tumor Segmentation based on 3D images

 ## Introduction
 This repo contains a 3D implementation of an interactive segmentation framework for identifying the kidney tumors based on CT images.
 The 2D version of such framework can be found in the following paper: